-1.3 Potential for energy savings
+1.3 Potential for Energy Savings

 The installation of a variable frequency drive is expected to result in both electric demand and energy savings in excess of 20% of current values.
-The primary focus of this study is to confirm actual plant process water flows and estimate potential electrical demand and energy savings.
+Primary focus of this study will be on confirming actual plant process water flows and estimating potential electric demand and energy savings.

-There will be some reduced maintenance costs resulting from upgrading the pumps.
-However, actual cost savings are expected to be minor.
+There will be some reduced maintenance costs resulting from upgrading the pumps however actual cost savings are expected to be minor.

-1.5 Scope of work
+1.5 Scope of Work